 - Users of environmental data such as government departments, policy-makers and agencies; environmental NGOs and charities; business and industry.

 Researchers participating in science programmes funded through national capability generally have first priority in using UKCEH infrastructures and their outputs.
 Nevertheless, we aim to accommodate other users and uses as much as possible.

 Users may access UKCEH infrastructures as partners and collaborators in science programmes, or to carry out research independently of UKCEH.

-UKCEH owns and operates diverse science infrastructures, often in partnership with other agencies, almost always on land owned by others, and all subject to legal and regulatory frameworks.
+Our commitment to open access is constrained only by practical issues.
+UKCEH owns and operates diverse science infrastructures, often in partnership with other agencies and owners (eg of land, equipment or digital assets) and all subject to legal and regulatory frameworks.
 Reasonable management arrangements are necessary to manage and balance issues such as:

 - Finite capacity, eg: space; volume; time; technical support; service provision.